 The CSS Profile is a private, independent survey administered by the College Board.
 This group is also in charge of the SAT and other standardized tests.

-While most every college and university accepts the FAFSA, only a few hundred schools accept the CSS Profile.
+While most colleges and universities accept the FAFSA, only about 200 schools accept the CSS Profile.
 Many small, private colleges use the CSS Profile to determine institutional aid for prospective students.
 You may complete both forms, but you should first check if your potential school accepts the CSS Profile.

-Deadlines for completion vary by school, and each school can tailor its CSS Profile survey to add specific questions that determine how much aid to dole out.
+Each school can tailor its CSS Profile survey to add specific questions that determine how much aid to dole out.
 How much you receive in aid depends on your eligibility and where you go to school.
+Your eligibility depends on the specific institution you’re applying to, though unlike with the FAFSA, international students are often eligible.

-While the FAFSA is based on expected family contribution, the CSS Profile takes into consideration many different types of income, assets and financial obligations.
-For instance, if you are currently repaying medical debt from a hospital stay, that could impact how much you can contribute to your child’s education.
+While the FAFSA is based on your expected family contribution, the CSS Profile takes into consideration many different types of income, assets and financial obligations.
+For instance, if you are currently repaying medical debt from a hospital stay, that could impact how much you can contribute.

 If you haven’t been accepted yet or haven’t made a decision on where you want to attend school, remember that there is a fee for CSS Profile: $25 for the first school and $16 for each additional school.
 You might qualify for a fee waiver if you satisfy one of the following requirements: